Dawidkubis/acsatc/README.md

 <meta content='introtext.tex' name='src' />
  <script async='async' id='MathJax-script' type='text/javascript' src='https://cdn.jsdelivr.net/npm/mathjax@3/es5/mml-chtml.js'></script>
 </head><body>
-  <div id='colorbox1' class='colorbox'>Our goal is to study the complexity of convergence schemes and their limits.
+  <pre>Our goal is to study the complexity of convergence schemes and their limits.
 Sequences
-(viewed as evolutions) with the absorption property lead to so-called <span class='cmti-10x-x-109'>generic objects</span>.
+(viewed as evolutions) with the absorption property lead to so-called <i>generic objects</i>.
 One of our objectives is to extend this study in several directions.
-We are also going to analyze convergence schemes in which there are no evolutions with the absorption property, where the set-theoretic forcing plays a pivotal role.                                                              </div>
+We are also going to analyze convergence schemes in which there are no evolutions with the absorption property, where the set-theoretic forcing plays a pivotal role.</pre>
   <h3 class='sectionHead'><a id='x1-1000'></a>Introduction</h3>
 <!-- l.
 450 --><p class='noindent'>Let us imagine that a certain evolution system is given, starting from some initial state
 <!-- l.
 450 --><math display='inline' xmlns='http://www.w3.org/1998/Math/MathML'><msub><mrow><mi>E</mi></mrow><mrow><mn>0</mn></mrow></msub></math> and having the property that